Bolts fired up after Game 1 win against Canadiens

 TAMPA, Fla.
-(WFLA) – It was electric inside Amalie Arena as the clock ran out giving the Lightning a one nothing lead to start off the series.
+(WFLA) – It was electric inside Amalie Arena as the clock ran out giving the Tampa Bay Lightning a lead to start off the Stanley Cup series.
 Now fans can’t wait for Game 2.

 “It was tough mentally to not be able to play, but it’s all in the past, and I’m enjoying the moment and happy to be with the boys, and I’m excited to play in the finals,” said Kucherov.